EngstromJimmy/Blazm.Components/README.md

 ### Format

-To format the data, use the Format property.
+To format the data, use the Format-property.

 ``` html
 <GridColumn Field="@nameof(TestClass.Double)" Format="{0:N2}"></GridColumn>